A14Narriaga/api/README.md

 new files that will be understanding for the most of the browsers.

-# Comands
+# For development
 - Install nodejs: https://nodejs.org/en/
-- Create a proyect
+- Create a proyect.
 ```
 npm init -y
 ```